KatePaulauskas/watch-store/README.md

      - Given an email, a customer can register an account
      - When the user enters their details and submits the form
-     - Then the account is created and the user is redirected to the login page
+     - Then the account is created and the user is redirected to the home page

      </details>